moh3a/sacomi-sav/README.md

 ### Todo

+- finish up transactions
 - style notifications toast
 - add features to the create column: datepickers, radio
-- create the rest of the models (deliveries, staff, caisse)
+- create the rest of the models (deliveries, staff)

 ### Prerequisites